Virex22/trade-ml/README.md

 - `testIntervalDay` : Number of days to test
 - `variationAmplitudeCoef` : Coefficient of the variation amplitude
 - `initialAmount` : Initial amount to trade
-- `basedTradeAmountPercentage` : Percentage of the total wallet to trade
+- `basedTradeAmountPercentage` : Percentage of the total wallet to trade (ex : 10%)
+- `plateformFeePercentage` : Percentage of the plateform fee (ex : 0.1%)
-- `HistMinDataBufferLen` : Minimum number of candle data before starting the trading analysis
+- `histMinDataBufferLen` : Minimum number of candle data before starting the trading analysis